 Create a Custom Query Client Provider

 By default, all components in Next.js 13 are rendered on the server but React Query doesn’t work with Server Components.
-Therefore, we need to create a custom provider that will render the QueryClientProvider within a Client Component.
+Therefore, we must create a custom provider to render the QueryClientProvider within a Client Component.

 To ensure that the custom provider component only renders on the client-side, we can add "use client"; at the top of the file.
 This tells the server to skip rendering the custom provider component and render it only on the client-side.